Secret World Live (film)

-Secret World Live is a film of a Peter Gabriel concert in 1993, as part of his Secret World Tour to support his sixth solo album, Us.
+Secret World Live is a film filmed in two Peter Gabriel concerts in 1993, as part of his Secret World Tour to support his sixth solo album, Us.
 The show is performed across two stages: a square and a circular stage, bridged by a conveyor belt.
 It was released on VHS, LaserDisc and DVD.
 An album of the same title with a similar track listing was also released.

-The film received the 1996 Grammy Award for Best Long Form Music Video.
+The film received the 1996 Grammy Award for Best Long Form Music Video, honouring video director Francois Girard and video producer Robert Warr.

-The film has been remastered and became available on DVD and Blu-ray on 2 July 2012 in the UK and 24 July 2012 in North America.
-The new release also contains the song "Red Rain" that was not present on the original releases.
+On 11 March 2003 Secret World Live was digitally remastered in stereo, 5.1 surround sound and DTS on DVD.
+This version also featured bonus content such as the track "Quiet Steam", interviews, and a photo gallery.
+It was remastered again on DVD and Blu-ray on 2 July 2012 in the UK and 24 July 2012 in North America.
+The new release also contains the song "Red Rain", which was not present on the original releases.